cvzoya/visimportance/README.md

   * We wrote custom data loaders for both models in [imp_layers.py](https://github.com/cvzoya/visimportance/blob/master/gdi/imp_layers.py) and [imp_layers_massvis.py](https://github.com/cvzoya/visimportance/blob/master/massvis/imp_layers_massvis.py) which get invoked by the data layers (see top of `train.prototxt` and `val.prototxt` files).
   * We also provide an example of how to load data using a pre-constructed LMDB database, without relying on these custom data loaders (see [gdi/fcn16_lmdb](https://github.com/cvzoya/visimportance/tree/master/gdi/fcn16_lmdb)).
 In this case, all the data processing occurs during database construction (see [create_lmdb_data.py](https://github.com/cvzoya/visimportance/blob/master/gdi/fcn16_lmdb/create_lmdb_data.py)).

-If for some reason, any of the data/model download links are not working, please check for them [here](http://visimportance.mit.edu/).
+**Download problems?** If for some reason, any of the data/model download links are not working, please check for them [here](http://visimportance.mit.edu/).